Latest posts by Gea Elika (see all)

-In New York, since a condo building is not permitted to sit on leased land, but rather must own the land on which it’s situated, often those buildings with a land lease have been converted to condops.
+In New York, since a condo building is not permitted to sit on leased land, but instead must own the land on which it’s situated, often those buildings with a land lease have been converted to condops.
 The land is usually owned by a third party, and the condop pays rent to the owner of the land.
 In this case, you’ll find that the condop typically adopts the legal structure of a co-op, but follows the bylaws of a condo.

-Land lease properties often sell for less than those not on leased land, which means you could possibly purchase a larger apartment at a lower price.
-Bear in mind, however, the lot’s rent is split among the apartment owners and included in the monthly maintenance fee, making that maintenance higher than it would be in a similar building with the owned land.
+Land lease properties often sell for less than those not on leased land, which means you could purchase a larger apartment at a lower price.
+Bear in mind.
+However, the lot’s rent is split among the apartment owners and included in the monthly maintenance fee, making that maintenance higher than it would be in a similar building with the owned land.
 The portion that goes toward the maintenance is not tax deductible, either, so that’s something else to consider.
 The more years left on a land lease, the better.
 Most leases are renewed with no issue, but there is the rare occurrence when a lease is not renewed.
 In this case, the owner of the land would evict the condop.

 Another consideration is financing an apartment in a building with a land lease.
-Securing a mortgage on an apartment within a land-lease building could prove more challenging than securing one for a unit in a building that owns its land.
+Securing a mortgage on an apartment within a land-lease building could prove more challenging than acquiring one for a unit in a building that owns its land.

 You’ll find three boards in most condops.
 The first is a condo board, which represents the commercial spaces as well as the co-op portion of the building.